Anolis grahami

-Anolis grahami, commonly known as the Jamaican turquoise anole or the Graham’s anole, is a species of lizard native to the island of Jamaica, and has now also been introduced to the territory of Bermuda.
+Anolis grahami, commonly known as the Jamaican turquoise anole and Graham's anole, is a species of lizard in the family Dactyloidae.
+The species is native to the island of Jamaica, and has also been introduced to the territory of Bermuda.
 It is one of many different species of anole lizards found in Jamaica.
+There are two recognized subspecies.

 Etymology

 The specific name of this species, grahami, was assigned to it in honor of James Duncan Graham, who founded the Corps of Topographical Engineers in the United States Army.

 Description

 The upper body of Anolis grahami is usually a rich emerald or aquamarine while its trunk and legs are a bright deep blue.
 It has a bright orange dewlap.
 The first half of the tail is a deep blue, while the lower half is brilliant violet.
 Its underside is usually a light blue gray.
 Occasionally, especially in females and younger individuals, these colors may be somewhat muted, though still quite gaudy.
 Fully grown males can be exceptionally colorful; occasionally a pure turquoise blue lizard may be observed.

 Mature male Anolis grahami can grow to a total length of 16 centimetres (6.3 in) and a snout–vent length (SVL) of 8 cm (3.1 in); females are smaller than males.
 During confrontations over territory or when threatened males may raise a small dorsal crest atop their heads.